-For prospective chiropractic students who are interested in completing their undergraduate science prerequisites: Northwestern offers courses through the College of Undergraduate Health Sciences.
+For prospective chiropractic students who are interested in completing their undergraduate science prerequisites: Northwestern offers several foundational science and general education courses through the College of Health and Wellness to assist students in satisfying entrance requirements.
 Several of the courses are offered in an accelerated format which allows students to complete a full-year of courses in only one trimester (15 weeks).
-Priority for enrolling in these courses is given to students who have already applied to Northwestern Health Sciences University.